AntonyCanut/gba_translator/README_AI.md

 - Before working, review/update `fr_chunks/doutes.txt` for any unresolved doubts.
 - Each chunk file must contain exactly 250 lines (except the very last chunk if shorter).
 - Le nom des lieux est référencé dans le document `place_names_map.txt` sur lequel il faut se référer pour la traduction.

+## Critical Rules for "Dangerous" Lines (Overflows without Pointers)
+Some text lines in the ROM do not have explicit pointers and are part of contiguous blocks.
+These lines are extremely sensitive to length changes.
+1.  **Strict Length Limit**: If a line does not have a pointer (check with `scripts/check_overflows_specific.py`), the translated text MUST NOT exceed the length of the original English text (including the terminator).
+But it's Okay for Pokemon names, or city name.
+2.  **No Relocation**: These lines cannot be relocated to free space.
+If they overflow, the game will crash because it will continue reading from the old address.
+3.  **Verification**: Always run `scripts/check_overflows_specific.py` after translating to identify any dangerous overflows.
+If found, shorten the translation to fit the original length.